 To pursue or not pursue a Ph.D.: That is the question

 In the long term, those who complete advanced graduate studies may reap financial rewards.
 In its most recent employment data, the BLS reported median weekly earnings in 2009 for those with a doctoral degree reached $1,532, roughly equivalent to earnings for those with a professional degree and more than twice the wages of those with an associate degree only.
-However, these statistics due combine disciplines that could be high-paying with those that are less lucrative.

 The BLS also predicts growth in occupations where workers typically hold doctoral degrees.
 These job openings are expected to grow by about 17 percent between 2008 and 2018, which is more than twice the growth rate estimated for jobs requiring only work experience or on-the-job training.